When it comes to CoQ10, many myths abound. Here are the facts on how to get the right CoQ10 dosage for your heart, and overall health.

 Fact: Higher doses of CoQ10 can make a real physical difference, especially with exercise.
 In one study, 17 volunteers were given either 100 mg or 300 mg a day for eight days while performing exercise on a bicycle ergometer—and the 300 mg group had better physical performance and less fatigue.
 In another study, skiers taking 90 mg of a highly bioavailable CoQ10 for six weeks had better energy and stamina.

-Now it’s your turn: How much CoQ10 do you take?
+Now it’s your turn: How much CoQ10 do you take with your heart vitamins?